NCERT Syllabus for Class 11 Physics – Free PDF Download

 Physics is a crucial subject at the higher secondary stage of schooling.
-Students take up Physics, as a subject in class 11 with the aim of pursuing their career ahead in this field.
-Physics students can go for further studies and research or pursue professional courses like medicine, engineering, technology after completing schooling.
-For achieving these aims it’s required that students have a conceptual and strong understanding of Physics subject.
-So, from class 11, students must start focussing on building the background for Physics.
+Students take Physics as a subject in Class 11 with the aim of pursuing their career ahead in this field.
+Physics students can go for further studies and research or pursue professional courses like medicine, engineering and technology after completing schooling.
+To achieve these aims, it’s required that students have a conceptual and strong understanding of Physics subject.
+So, from Class 11, students must start focussing on building the background for Physics.
 The first step into this is knowing the NCERT Class 11 Physics Syllabus.
 To help students with their studies, we have provided the NCERT Syllabus for Class 11 Physics.

-Students can have a look at the NCERT Class 11 Physics Syllabus below.
-The detailed syllabus along with the practicals is also provided in the PDF.
+Students can have a look at the NCERT Syllabus for Class 11 Physics below.
+The detailed syllabus, along with the practicals, is also provided in the PDF.

-- Need for measurement: Units of measurement; systems of units; SI units, fundamental and derived units.
-Length, mass and time measurements; accuracy and precision of measuring instruments; errors in measurement; significant figures.
+- Need for measurement: Units of measurement; systems of units; SI units, fundamental and derived units and significant figures.

 - Dimensions of physical quantities, dimensional analysis and its applications.

-- Scalar and Vector products of Vectors.
-Motion in a plane.
-Cases of uniform velocity and uniform acceleration-projectile motion.
-Uniform circular motion.
+- Motion in a plane, cases of uniform velocity and uniform acceleration-projectile motion, uniform circular motion.

-- Dynamics of uniform circular motion: Centripetal force, examples of circular motion (vehicle on level circular road, vehicle on banked road).
+- Dynamics of uniform circular motion: Centripetal force, examples of circular motion (vehicle on a level circular road, vehicle on a banked road).

 - Work done by a constant force and a variable force; kinetic energy, work-energy theorem, power.

-- Notion of potential energy, potential energy of a spring, conservative forces; conservation of mechanical energy (kinetic and potential energies); non-conservative forces; motion in a vertical circle, elastic and inelastic collisions in one and two dimensions.
+- The notion of potential energy, the potential energy of a spring, conservative forces: non-conservative forces, motion in a vertical circle, elastic and inelastic collisions in one and two dimensions.

 Unit V: Motion of System of Particles and Rigid Body (Periods 18)

-- Moment of a force, torque, angular momentum, conservation of angular momentum with some examples.
+- Moment of a force, torque, angular momentum, law of conservation of angular momentum and its applications.

-- Equilibrium of rigid bodies, rigid body rotation and equation of rotational motion, comparison of linear and rotational motions; moment of inertia, radius of gyration.
-Values of M.I. for simple geometrical objects (no derivation).
-Statement of parallel and perpendicular axes theorems and their applications.
+- Equilibrium of rigid bodies, rigid body rotation and equations of rotational motion, comparison of linear and rotational motions.

-- Gravitational potential energy; gravitational potential.
-Escape velocity, orbital velocity of a satellite.
-Geostationary satellites.
+- Gravitational potential energy and gravitational potential, escape velocity, orbital velocity of a satellite.

-- Elastic behaviour, Stress-strain relationship, Hooke’s law, Young’s modulus, bulk modulus, shear, modulus of rigidity, poisson’s ratio; elastic energy.
+- Elasticity, Stress-strain relationship, Hooke’s law, Young’s modulus, bulk modulus, shear modulus of rigidity (qualitative idea only), Poisson’s ratio, elastic energy.

-- Pressure due to a fluid column; Pascal’s law and its applications (hydraulic lift and hydraulic brakes).
-Effect of gravity on fluid pressure.
+- Pressure due to a fluid column; Pascal’s law and its applications (hydraulic lift and hydraulic brakes), the effect of gravity on fluid pressure.

-- Surface energy and surface tension, angle of contact, excess of pressure, application of surface tension ideas to drops, bubbles and capillary rise.
+- Surface energy and surface tension, angle of contact, excess of pressure across a curved surface, application of surface tension ideas to drops, bubbles and capillary rise.

-- Heat, temperature, thermal expansion; thermal expansion of solids, liquids, and gases.
-Anomalous expansion.
-Specific heat capacity: Cp, Cv – calorimetry; change of state – latent heat.
+- Heat, temperature, thermal expansion; thermal expansion of solids, liquids and gases, anomalous expansion of water; specific heat capacity; Cp, Cv – calorimetry; change of state – latent heat capacity.

 Unit VIII: Thermodynamics (Periods 12)

-- Thermal equilibrium and definition of temperature (zeroth law of Thermodynamics).
-Heat, work and internal energy.
-First law of thermodynamics.
-Isothermal and adiabatic processes.
+- Thermal equilibrium and definition of temperature zeroth law of thermodynamics, heat, work and internal energy.

-- Equation of state of a perfect gas, work done on compressing a gas.
+- Equation of state of a perfect gas, work done in compressing a gas.

-- Kinetic theory of gases: Assumptions, concept of pressure.
-Kinetic energy and temperature; rms speed of gas molecules; degrees of freedom, law of equipartition of energy (statement only) and application to specific heat capacities of gases; concept of mean free path, Avogadro’s number.
+- Kinetic interpretation of temperature; rms speed of gas molecules; degrees of freedom, the law of equipartition of energy (statement only) and application to specific heat capacities of gases; the concept of mean free path and Avogadro’s number.

-- Periodic motion – period, frequency, displacement as a function of time.
-Periodic functions.
-Simple harmonic motion (SHM) and its equation; phase; oscillations of a spring – restoring force and force constant; energy in SHM – kinetic and potential energies; simple pendulum – derivation of expression for its time period; free, forced and damped oscillations (qualitative ideas only), resonance.
+- Simple harmonic motion (S.H.M) and its equations of motion; phase; oscillations of a loaded spring – restoring force and force constant; energy in S.H.M.
+Kinetic and potential energies; simple pendulum derivation of expression for its time period.

-- Wave motion.
-Longitudinal and transverse waves, speed of wave motion.
-Displacement relation for a progressive wave.
-Principle of superposition of waves, reflection of waves, standing waves in strings and organ pipes, fundamental mode and harmonics.
-Beats.
-Doppler effect.
+- Wave motion: Transverse and longitudinal waves, the speed of the travelling wave, displacement relation for a progressive wave, principle of superposition of waves, reflection of waves, standing waves in strings and organ pipes, fundamental mode and harmonics, Beats.

 NCERT Syllabus for Class 11 Physics Practicals (Total Periods: 60)

-Practical syllabus is divided into two sections i.e section A and Section B. Each section contains a list of experiments and activities.
+The NCERT Syllabus for practicals is divided into two sections, i.e., section A and Section B. Each section contains a list of experiments and activities.

-- To measure internal diameter and depth of a given beaker/calorimeter using Vernier callipers and hence find its volume.
+- To measure the diameter of a small spherical/cylindrical body and to measure the internal diameter and depth of a given beaker/calorimeter using Vernier Callipers and hence find its volume.

-- To measure volume of an irregular lamina using screw gauge.
+- To determine the volume of an irregular lamina using a screw gauge.

-- To determine radius of curvature of a given spherical surface by a spherometer.
+- To determine the radius of curvature of a given spherical surface by a spherometer.

 - To determine the mass of two different objects using a beam balance.

-- To find the weight of a given body using parallelogram law of vectors.
+- To find the weight of a given body using the parallelogram law of vectors.

-- Using a simple pendulum, plot L-T and L-T2 graphs.
-Hence find the effective length of a second’s pendulum using appropriate graph.
+- Using a simple pendulum, plot its L-T2 graph and use it to find the effective length of the second’s pendulum.

-- To find the downward force, along an inclined plane, acting on a roller due to gravitational pull of the earth and study its relationship with the angle of inclination (θ) by plotting graph between force and sin θ.
+- To find the downward force along an inclined plane, acting on a roller due to the gravitational pull of the earth and study its relationship with the angle of inclination θ by plotting a graph between force and Sinθ.

-- To determine mass of a given body using a metre scale by principle of moments.
+- To determine the mass of a given body using a metre scale by the principle of moments.